KMontero606/Movies-ETL/README.md

 extract_transform_load()
 ```
 # Summary:
 Majority of the code was already written through the module lesson and the only challenging part is refactoring some of the code so when put together, the code works smoothly.
 I came across a disk full error during importing the data to SQL database which was mitigated by clearing up disk space.
-This
+This module was challenging as it requires attention to detail as errors are encountered such as indentation error, name error, etc.